AdinAck/LEGv8-Simulator/README.md

 - None

 ## Shared
+- It is possible the lexer may mistakenly accept incorrectly formatted instruction arguments as comma separators are treated the same as whitespace.
 - branching to a label in the future that has not been run before results in an error

 # Contributions